Joshh90/Data_visualization_project-USA-Census-Demographic-Data/README.md

 #### Second visualization report
 ##### Question addressed with the dataset:

-_Which State Has the Best Transportation?
+_Which State Has the Best Transportation?_

 I. Link to visualization that answer the question:
 [Dataset link](https://public.tableau.com/app/profile/joshua.adelakun/viz/USCensusDemographicDataProject_17348489952100/Meancommutetimeineachcounty?publish=yes)
 ![Screenshot link]()

 B. Summary
 ##### Analysis:
 I selected the state with the least mean commute time as the one with the best transportation, as shorter commute times can indicate more efficient transportation systems.
 Defining "Best Transportation"

 Criteria for Evaluation:
-• Lowest Mean Commute Times: This indicates how efficiently people can travel to work.
+* Lowest Mean Commute Times: This indicates how efficiently people can travel to work.
 Shorter commute times often reflect better transportation systems.

 Aggregation Method:
-• Mean Commute Times: I calculated the average of the mean commute times for all counties within each state.
+* Mean Commute Times: I calculated the average of the mean commute times for all counties within each state.
 Based on my analysis, Alaska has the least average mean commute time of 11.23 minutes.

 Outlier Analysis:
-• I identified Matanuska-Susitna Borough County in Alaska as an outlier with an average mean commute time of 34 minutes.
+* I identified Matanuska-Susitna Borough County in Alaska as an outlier with an average mean commute time of 34 minutes.
 The preceding county, Kenai Peninsula Borough, has an average mean commute time of 19.70 minutes.
 To prevent data skew, I excluded Matanuska-Susitna Borough from my analysis.
 After exclusion, Alaska remains the state with the best transportation, with an adjusted average mean commute time of 10.4 minutes.

 C. Design

 Chart Type:

 I used Bubble charts for the visualization.
 Bubble charts allow viewers to quickly compare the commute times across different counties.
 The visual proximity of the circles makes it easy to identify which counties have the shortest